 The group combined their love of extreme sport and adventure with their desire to raise money for charity and created the ‘Rustman’, which is a non-competitive charity fundraiser.

 They began their journey at 5am on Thursday 4 July cycling from Mother Redcaps beach in Wallasey to Red Rocks in Hoylake.
 Next, they ran and swam to Talacre lighthouse and then reached Port Dinorwic by bike along the North Wales Cycle route.
-They then swam across the Menai Straights and cycled to Rhosneiger, before running to Cwmran.
-To finish their adventure, they swam across the Cwmran straits and ran cross country along the Anglesey coast path to finish the day in Holyhead harbour at 11:15pm.
+They then swam across the Menai Straights and cycled to Rhosneigr, before running to Cwmbran.
+To finish their adventure, they swam across the Cwmbran straits and ran cross country along the Anglesey coast path to finish the day in Holyhead harbour at 11:15pm.

 The team completed the Rustman in just 18 hours and 15 minutes, and found time to visit RNLI Lifeboat Stations including New Brighton, Hoylake, Rhyl, Llandudno, Conwy, Trearddur Bay and Holyhead.

 The group noted that it wasn’t the length of the journey that was the challenge, but the conditions that they had to compete with.
 Although it was a warm day with clear skies, the sea is always unpredictable and it was important that the team had checked the tide times and had alerted the coastguards to their plan.